Now you can buy smokes and nrt’s at the same store

 Euromonitor International, a firm that does industry research, predicts flat growth in the NRT market through 2017, for a variety of reasons.
 These include the growth of the electronic cigarette market, as a user-acknowledged smoking-cessation method, at the same time as the population of smokers wishing to quit actually shrinks.
-“The demand for traditional nicotine-replacement therapy products faced some downward pressure... a prospect that will only deteriorate further as the consumer base for e-cigarettes increases, the decreasing population of smokers has helped to put a cap on the growth prospects for nicotine-replacement therapy smoking cessation aids,” says the firm.
+“The demand for traditional nicotine-replacement therapy products faced some downward pressure... a prospect that will only deteriorate further as the consumer base for e-cigarettes increases, [in addition to the fact that] the decreasing population of smokers has helped to put a cap on the growth prospects for nicotine-replacement therapy smoking cessation aids,” says the firm.

 The entry of a new product into a shrinking market is worthy of note.
 Will Big Tobacco's entry into the NRT market be able to take over the field, just as their entry into e-cigarettes two years ago quickly vaulted them into a dominant market position?
 Much depends on the response of smokers who want to quit.
 Some think smokers are decreasingly susceptible to Big Tobacco's blandishments.